NickSwardh/YoloDotNet/test/YoloDotNet.Benchmarks/README.md

 | **Detection**       | GPU    | up to 25.0% faster | up to 0.8% less memory  |
 |                     | CPU    | up to 5.3% faster  | up to 1.0% less memory  |

+*Benchmarks performed using NVIDIA GeForce RTX 4070 Ti GPU and Intel Core i7-14700KF*

+## Benchmark Models and Images
+The benchmarks performed in this project use the same [models](../assets/Models/) and [images](../assets/Media/) as those included in the YoloDotNet demo projects.
+This ensures consistency and transparency when evaluating performance metrics across different execution providers.

 ### Running Benchmarks
 - Build the solution in `Release` mode.
 - Run the `YoloDotNet.Benchmarks` project.